Auliʻi Cravalho

-Chloe Auliʻi Cravalho (/aʊˈliːʔi krəˈvɑːljoʊ/; born November 22, 2000) is an American actress.
+Chloe Auliʻi Cravalho (/aʊˈliːʔi krəˈvɑːljoʊ/; born November 22, 2000) is an American actress and singer.
 She made her acting debut as the voice of the title character in the Disney animated musical film Moana (2016) and reprised her role in the 2024 sequel.

-Cravalho has had leading roles in the drama series Rise (2018), the drama film All Together Now (2020), the supernatural comedy Darby and the Dead (2022), the sci-fi series The Power (2023), and the 2024 film adaptation of Mean Girls: The Musical.
+Cravalho has had leading roles in the drama series Rise (2018), the drama film All Together Now (2020), the supernatural comedy Darby and the Dead (2022), Crush (2022), the sci-fi series The Power (2023), and the 2024 film adaptation of Mean Girls: The Musical.
 She has also acted in several theatrical productions, including Evita (2023) in London and Cabaret (2024) on Broadway.

 Early life and education

 Cravalho was born in Kohala, Hawaii, and is of Chinese, Native Hawaiian, Puerto Rican, Portuguese, and Irish descent.
 Her parents Dwayne and Puanani "ran a construction company and divorced when she was young".
 At the time she made her breakthrough, she was living in Mililani, Hawaii, with her mother and was in her first year of high school, singing soprano in the glee club at Kamehameha Schools' Kapālama campus.
 She grew up with her mother in a one-bedroom apartment, and they had to rely on the federal food stamps program for support.
 Following the success of Moana, she bought a house for her mother.